 In the notes of Tome Pires, at the beginning of the 16th century, South Sulawesi sailors made commercial voyages through the sea trade network of Java, South China, and the Malacca Strait.
 The voyages were for trading agricultural (rice) and mining (gold) products.
 The Bugis-Makassarese sailors expanded their voyages beyond the waters of the archipelago.
-The Bugis-Makassarese sailors since the 17th century have controlled the waters of the eastern part of the archipelago, such as Bima, Bali, Kalimantan, Maluku, and Papua, which was part of the Tidore kingdom.
+The Bugis-Makassarese sailors, since the 17th century, have controlled the waters of the eastern part of the archipelago, such as Bima, Bali, Kalimantan, Maluku, and Papua, which was part of the Tidore kingdom.
 These sailors built new settlements at river mouths and coastal areas.
 This Bugis-Makassarese settlement became a link for long-distance trade routes (Mattulada, 2015, p.
 107; Segara, 2007).

 The Bugis-Makassarese as conquerors of the seas has been revealed in Macknight's work.
 He unraveled the resilience of Bugis-Makassarese sailors who searched for sea cucumbers up to the seas of Northern Australia and established contact with Aboriginal people of the Yolngu tribe.
 This relationship can be proven by how the Bugis language has similarities with the local language of the Yolngu tribe.
-The process of forming relations between Makassar sailors and the Yolngu tribe began in the mid-18th century until the early 20th century (Macknight, 1976).
+Forming relations between Makassar sailors and the Yolngu tribe began in the mid-18th century until the early 20th century (Macknight, 1976).
 According to the study of (Sultani et al., 2019), the arrival of Makassar sailors in Australia was an effort of transnational trade diplomacy before the arrival of Europeans in Australia.
-The traces of trade in the sea cucumber industry show historical and archaeological traces in Indonesia's relationship with Australia in 1601–1900.
+The traces of trade in the sea cucumber industry show historical and archaeological traces of Indonesia's relationship with Australia from 1601 to 1900.

 This archipelago trade route formed a trading market that had strengthened the economic growth of the Islamic kingdoms in Indonesia.
 In addition, the commercial voyages had invited Muslim merchants from Persia, Gujarat, and China.
 The meeting of the merchants gave way to cultural exchanges (Lombard, 2005, pp. 11–18).
 This process had shifted the influence of the Srivijaya Kingdom, which lost control over international trade routes around the Malacca Strait.
-The Muslim Merchant Expedition also reached its heyday, so the process of Islamization continues to move through cultural relations.
-According to Tjdrasasmita, the Muslim kingdoms in the waters of the archipelago had developed so rapidly that they controlled commercial sailing lanes from the port on the north Coast of Java Island to Madura Island.
-In the east, this commercial shipping route has contributed to the process of Islamization in the coastal areas of South Sulawesi (Tjandrasasmita, 2009, pp. 14–23).
+The Muslim Merchant Expedition also reached its heyday, so the process of Islamisation continues to move through cultural relations.
+According to Tjdrasasmita, the Muslim kingdoms in the waters of the archipelago had developed so rapidly that they controlled commercial sailing lanes from the port on the north coast of Java Island to Madura Island.
+In the east, this commercial shipping route has contributed to Islamisation in the coastal areas of South Sulawesi (Tjandrasasmita, 2009, pp. 14–23).

-The process of Islamization in South Sulawesi developed after the kings of Gowa and Tallo decided to convert to Islam.
+The process of Islamisation in South Sulawesi developed after the kings of Gowa and Tallo decided to convert to Islam.
 In September 1605, King Tallo, I Mallingkaang daeng Manyonri, at that time served as Mangkubumi in the kingdom of Gowa.
 After converting to Islam, he received the Arabic title, "Sultan Abdullah Awwalul Islam", meaning the first Sultan to convert to Islam.
-After him was the King of Gowa, I Mangnga'rangi Daeng Manrabia, who obtained the Arabic title, called Sultan Alauddin.
+After he was the King of Gowa, I Mangnga'rangi Daeng Manrabia obtained the Arabic title, called Sultan Alauddin.
 In those two kingdoms of South Sulawesi, after the kings converted to Islam, their people soon embraced Islam too (Demmallino & et.al, 2012, pp. 347–348).
 The kings of Gowa and Tallo acknowledged the trade routes through strategic voyages.
-They made friendships with kings outside South Sulawesi, such as the kings of Johor, Malacca, Pahang, Blambangan, Pattani, Banjar and Ternate, Sumatra, and Borneo (Kalimantan) (Zuhdi, 2018).
+They made friendships with kings outside South Sulawesi, such as Johor, Malacca, Pahang, Blambangan, Pattani, Banjar and Ternate, Sumatra, and Borneo (Kalimantan) (Zuhdi, 2018).

 The challenges faced by the Bugis in their voyages: A perspective on contemporary issues